 - Energy suppliers use installers and sometimes ECO brokers to deliver the install measures to meet these legal obligations.
 They often do so with the partnerships with local councils and charities to help meet the targets.

-- Suppliers must achieve 15% of their total HHCRO obligation through delivery of measure to rural areas (rural sub-obligation).
+- Suppliers must achieve 15% of their total HHCRO obligation through delivery of measures to rural areas (rural sub-obligation).

-- They can delivery up to 25% of their obligation through LA flex eligibility.
+- They can deliver up to 25% of their obligation through LA flex eligibility.

 - They can also deliver up to 10% of their obligation through ECO innovation measures if they wish: innovative measures are encouraged by the government in recognition that it could help save carbon.